butgit/python-random-quote/README.md

 ## Start the Tutorial

-You can find your next step in [this repo's issues](../../issues/)! ok let's get started, shall we? yes, why not?
+You can find your next step in [this repo's issues](../../issues/)! ok let's get started, shall we? yes, why not? this is gonna quick lesson. fasten your seatbelt.